Joe Bauman Home Run Award

 The Joe Bauman Home Run Award, formerly known as the Round-Tripper-Award, is given to the Minor League Baseball player who hit the most regular season home runs that year.
 The award, first given in 2002, is named after Joe Bauman, who set a then–professional record with 72 home runs in 1954, while playing for the Roswell Rockets of the Class-C Longhorn League.

 The award was named for Bauman in 2004.
 It is presented by Musco Lighting at the Baseball Winter Meetings each December.
 The winner receives a check worth $200 for every home run hit.
-The most recent winner of the award is MJ Melendez of the Kansas City Royals organization.
+The most recent winner of the award is Ryan Ward of the Los Angeles Dodgers organization.